 Gold is one of the biggest items in a record current account deficit that has helped push the rupee to an all-time low, and as New Delhi scrambles to stop the decline it has taken measures to curb gold imports and consumption.

 Ironically, swelling agricultural incomes will likely make the government's task on gold tougher, even as they help growth.
 About 60 percent of Indian gold demand comes from rural areas, where buyers use it to store wealth as they lack regular access to banking networks.

 "Last year I bought 20 grams.
-This year, I am planning to buy 30 grams," said Nilesh Jagtap, a 36-year-old farmer in the western state of Maharashtra looking forward to a bumper sugar cane crop.
+This year, I am planning to buy 30 grams," said Nilesh Jagtap, a 36-year-old farmer in Maharashtra looking forward to a bumper sugar cane crop.

 "Gold helps in many ways.
 Whenever I need money, I pledge (gold) with the bank.
-I can even sell it during a medical emergency," said Jagtap, who lives in the western state of Maharashtra.
+I can even sell it during a medical emergency," said Jagtap.

 In 2010, the last year that rains were heavily above average, demand soared 37 percent in the fourth quarter after harvests.
 At current prices a similar rise would be worth $4.7 billion, according to Reuters calculations.

 Increased demand from the world's biggest gold buyer will buoy global prices for the metal, which climbed about 5 percent in August but are down 17 percent so far this year.

 Imports ground to a halt in late July due to uncertainty over new regulations aimed at reducing the flow, but were likely to pick up again once authorities have clarified how the rules will work.
 A prolonged stoppage could cause smuggling to rocket as India is dependent on imports for most of its gold.

 Gold's lustre has been further burnished by the country's current economic woes, with Indians hoping to hedge against the falling rupee and consumer price inflation of nearly 10 percent.